 - other classifications that make sense in your jewelry business

-2. Use photos to have an impeccable reminder of your stocks
+2. Use photos to have an impeccable reminder of your stocks.

-It goes without saying that assigning a photo for each stocked item is crucial to effective inventory management.
+Assigning a photo for each stocked item is crucial to effective inventory management.
 After all, our brains process images 60,000 times faster than text; hence, stock photos are an exemplary approach to visual inventory tracking.

-When using visual reminders, it is important to photograph each stocked jewelry piece with utmost precision and clarity in order to have a real-life representation of what you have on hand, especially with pieces that are almost alike.
+When using visual reminders, it is important to photograph each stocked jewelry piece with utmost precision and clarity to have a real-life representation of what you have on hand, especially with pieces that are almost alike.
 It helps avoid confusion on your end and offers relief knowing that the items you’re looking at are the actual products and not just a close variant.

 The biggest benefit of all is the fact that you can capture as many stock images as you want in such a short amount of time without compromising quality.
-This is a great time saver, especially for all-around entrepreneurs and those who may not have adequate photography knowledge or without sufficient financial resources to hire professional photographers.
+This is a great time saver, especially for all-around entrepreneurs and those who may not have adequate photography knowledge or are without sufficient financial resources to hire professional photographers.
 The GemLightbox requires no technical training or grand photography setup, so you can start shooting anytime, anywhere.

 See sample photos below.

-3. Conduct an ABC analysis
+3. Conduct an ABC analysis.

 The ABC analysis approach is one of the most popular techniques in the field of inventory management.
-What it does is to help business owners better define and identify the areas of sales and/or manufacturing that bring the most profit.
+What it does is help business owners better define and identify the areas of sales and/or manufacturing that bring the most profit.

 The key benefit of this technique is the opportunity to identify hotspots by knowing the worst and best-selling items in your jewelry collection.

-4. Know the hottest and latest trends
+4. Know the hottest and latest trends.

 Keep abreast of the latest trends in the field by going to different jewelry shows and exhibits near you, checking out industry-related magazines regularly, reading jewelry-related blogs, and attending other jewelry-related events.
 By doing so, you’ll get to feel the pulse of jewelry connoisseurs and identify designs and styles that would sell.

-5. Have a contingency plan
+5. Have a contingency plan.

 Did you oversell your stocks?
 Did you have a cash shortfall or have miscalculated your inventory?